patmcnally/patmcnally.com/projects/index.markdown

 I built the process that consumed incoming tweets, written initially in Erlang and later in node.js.
 I also did some heavy lifting on the application powering the public-facing website.
-We spent a lot of time trying to encourage the use of the hash tags, but they never took off.
+We spent a lot of time trying to encourage the use of the hashtags, but they never took off.
 In the end we had a system designed for orders of magnitude more people than were using it.
 Lesson learned, don't overbuild until you know you're onto something.